UniMath/agda-unimath/src/ring-theory/geometric-sequences-semirings.lagda.md

-# Geomeric sequences in semirings
+# Geometric sequences in semirings

 ```agda
 module ring-theory.geometric-sequences-semirings where